5 money lessons we can take from Christmas movies

 Lesson: Don’t be afraid to ask for help

-Frank Capra’s 1946 tells the tale of frustrated Bedford Falls businessman George Bailey (James Stewart) who learns the importance of being surrounded by supportive friends and family.
+Frank Capra’s 1946 tells the tale of frustrated Bedford Falls businessman George Bailey (James Stewart), who learns the importance of being surrounded by supportive friends and family.

 Having faced financial troubles for most of his adult life, despite running the local building and loan company, things take a dramatic turn for George when a large sum of money goes missing from the family business.

-Faced with the prospect of losing everything that is dear to him George believes his loved ones would be better off with him dead.
+Faced with the prospect of losing everything that is dear to him, George believes his loved ones would be better off with him dead.

-However, thanks to the support of his friends, family and guardian-angel-in-training Clarence Oddbody, he soon learns: “no man is a failure who has friends.”
+However, thanks to the support of his friends, family and guardian angel-in-training Clarence Oddbody, he soon learns: “no man is a failure who has friends.”

-It’s an important reminder that no matter what your financial situation, it’s important to reach out for support.
+It’s an important reminder that no matter what your financial situation is, it’s important to reach out for support.
 You don’t need to carry your money worries on your own.
 Whether you speak to friends, family, or seek specialist support from a company like UK Debt Expert, help is always available.